 Wrist Comfort – Functionality

 The bracelet is as comfortable as the one on the Bond Seamaster, widely considered one of the most comfortable bracelets in the business.
 Very similar in looks to the President-style Rolex bracelet, it is quite easy to fit owing to its small links.
 It has a very vintage vibe that matches perfectly with the case.
 Just for fun, though, I decided to replace the bracelet with a Hirsch brown leather strap, making it very similar to the First Omega in Space, another famous watch from the Speedmaster line.
-Owing to the monochrome look of the dial, this watch is a strap monster and can be fashionably paired with leather, nato, and perlon straps.
+Due to the monochrome look of the dial, this watch is a strap monster and can be fashionably paired with leather, nato, and perlon straps.

 On the back of the case we can observe a simple design.
 The small hippocampus graces the center of the caseback, while the Omega anti-counterfeit hologram is etched on the edge.
 Nothing to write home about here.

 The push-button clasp is a classic example of the 90’s and 00’s Omega style, with the text “Omega Speedmaster” engraved on it.
-Nowadays, perhaps for cost reasons, most Omega watches will display only “Omega” on the clasp.
+Nowadays, perhaps for cost reasons, most Omega watches will only display “Omega” on the clasp.

 All in all, this is a great alternative to the more expensive Moonwatch, especially for those of us firmly established in the small wrist size club.
 Being a discontinued model, a potential buyer would have to look in the used market.
-Prices for the earlier hesalite version can go up to $1800 for a reasonable condition model, while the latter sapphire version can be found for up to $2500, which, in my opinion, is a pretty fair price to pay for the automatic version of the most famous watch in modern history.
+Prices for the earlier hesalite version can go up to $1800 for a reasonable condition model, while the latter sapphire version can be found for up to $2500, which, in my opinion, is a pretty fair price to pay for the automatic version of one of the most famous watches in modern history.